hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 Using this mechanism — _observer_ pattern for asynchronous programming — we ask for something, and we don't need to wait during its processing.
 Instead, we do a subscribe to the response event, so we get notified when the response comes.

 This pattern and mechanism are widely used in Angular.
 So it's a good point to understand it.

+## Promises

+In addition to the Observable, the promise is another useful asynchronous concept.
+It function the same way as the _Observer_: process something and, asynchronously, notify the caller that an answer is available.

+### When we shall use Observer and Promise?

+There is one thing the _Observer_ pattern can allow, the _Promise_ can not.
+It is the ability to _unsubscrube_.
+So, if you are not willing to unsubscribe to an event, you are better off using _Promise_.

+### Promise usage

+A possible way to use _Promise_ is through the _fork/join paradigm_. indeed, it is possible to launch many processes (named fork) and wait for all the promises to complete before sending the aggregated result to the caller (named join).